 The World Heritage as a learning space

 World Heritage properties are among the most important contemporary witnesses of this planet.
 Many legacies are due to our ancestors.
 But nature has also played its part in ensuring that the World Heritage properties never cease to amaze us.
-Three natural and nine cultural sites throughout Switzerland have been declared UNESCO World Heritage properties.
+Four natural and nine cultural sites throughout Switzerland have been declared UNESCO World Heritage properties.
 Although each site is unique in its own right, they all have one thing in common: the universal value that they share with the world community.

 The discussion of UNESCO World Heritage in school curricula is an important example for children and young people to engage with our heritage - because we only want to protect what we know.
 Our descendants are the protagonists of the future, so education and awareness of natural and cultural heritage is crucial.
 This not only promotes awareness of all our heritage, but at the same time enables mutual respect, dialogue and exchange between cultures.